Empty calories

-In human nutrition, empty calories are those calories found in beverages (including alcoholic) and foods composed primarily or solely of sugars and/or certain fats and oils such as cholesterol, saturated or trans fats, that provide little to no useful nutrients such as protein, fibre, vitamins, minerals, essential fatty acids, or antioxidants Foods composed mostly of empty calories have low nutrient density, meaning few nutrients relative to their energy content.
-The consumption of large amounts of empty calories can have negative health consequences.
+In human nutrition, empty calories are those calories found in foods and beverages (including alcohol) composed primarily or solely of calorie-rich macronutrients such as sugars and fats, but little or no micronutrients, fibre, or protein.
+Foods composed mostly of empty calories have low nutrient density, meaning few other nutrients relative to their energy content.
+Empty calories are more difficult to fit into a diet that is both balanced and within TDEE, and so readily create an unhealthy diet.

 Research

-The lack of adequate nutrition found in high energy foods was first scientifically tested by French physiologist François Magendie, who experimented on dogs and described the process in his book Précis élémentaire de Physiologie.
-He demonstrated that the eating of sugar, olive oil, or butter could be the cause of the death of his test animals within 30 to 40 days.
+The lack of complete nutrition found in high energy foods was first scientifically tested by French physiologist François Magendie, who experimented on dogs and described the process in his book Précis élémentaire de Physiologie.
+He demonstrated that the eating of nothing but sugar, olive oil, or butter could be the cause of the death of his test animals within 30 to 40 days.

 Examples

-The following foods are often considered to contain mostly empty calories and may lead to body weight gain.
+The following foods are often considered to contain mostly empty calories and commonly lead to body weight gain.